lightcopy/parquet-index/README.md

 And, if using the Python API, Python 3.x with a working version of `pyspark`.

 > The current version parts ways with Python 2 definitely.
-Python 2.7 is officially unsupported,
+Python 2.7 is officially deprecated,
 > which is the reason why we opted not to write a retrocompatible wrapper around the Scala API.

 ## Linking